vuejs/language-tools/extensions/vscode-vue-language-features/README.md

 This extension requires Vue 3 types from the `@vue/runtime-dom`.

-Vue 3 itself includes the `@vue/runtime-dom` package.
-For Vue 2 you will have to install it yourself:
+Vue 3 and Vue 2.7 has built-in JSX types.
+For Vue version \<= 2.6.14 you need to add JSX types by install `@vue/runtime-dom`:

 ```jsonc
 // package.json